 ``He changed my shot.
-Made me a better shooter, mechanics-wise, timing-wise,'' the two-time All-Star says. ``I used to have a really slow release.
+Made me a better shooter, mechanics-wise, timing-wise,'' the three-time All-Star says. ``I used to have a really slow release.
 It was butter, but it was really slow.
 He changed that up for me, made me more of a defined shooter.''

 And why was Arenas willing to listen to Hopla way back when?
 Because Hopla introduced himself to the group by shooting.

 ``He made, like, 90-something in a row from college 3.
 I was amazed,'' Arenas recalls, eyes wide. ``I was just, like, 'Whaaaa?
 Forget this dunkin' stuff.
 I want to shoot like that.'''

 Arenas also remembers one of Hopla's teaching tools, ``Hand in Face.''
 It's a cardboard cutout in the shape of a hand, attached to the brim of a baseball cap to mimic a defender.
 Arenas went home and made his own.

 There's more where that came from.

 ``Manute Pole'' is a broomstick used to simulate a tall-as-a-skyscraper opponent. ``The Silent Partner'' is a giant head-and-shoulders of foam used to make players work on finishing and getting the ball over a defender.
 Gardening gloves can help with ballhandling.

 And then there are all of Hopla's little sayings, some to do with life, others to do with hoops. ``Simple stuff for simple minds.'' ``Three Ts: toe, tack, target.
 That tack on the free-throw line is at the center of the basket.'' ``Make shots, not excuses.'' ``Good passes precede good shots.'' ``Your foundation is your footwork.'' ``Always challenge yourself.''